Be'er Yaakov Talmudic Seminary

 The Verdict: The Numbers Don't Add Up

-The financial data raises serious concerns about Be'er Yaakov Talmudic Seminary.
-With a net cost of $4,543 per year and median graduate earnings of only $17,360 ten years out, the estimated payback period exceeds >50 years.
-For most students, the financial return does not justify the cost.
+We'll be straight with you: the numbers at Be'er Yaakov Talmudic Seminary are a real concern.
+With a net cost of $4,543 per year and the typical graduate earning only $17,360 ten years out, the estimated payback period exceeds >50 years.
+For most students, the financial return does not justify the cost - go in with your eyes open.

 Rankings & Links